2025 Strade Bianche

 The 2025 Strade Bianche was a road cycling one-day race that took place on 8 March 2025 in Tuscany, Italy.
 It was the 19th edition of the Strade Bianche and the fifth event of the 2025 UCI World Tour.

 The race was won by Slovenian rider Tadej Pogačar of UAE Team Emirates XRG for the third time, despite crashing at high speed with around 50 km of the race remaining.
+2023 champion Tom Pidcock came home in second place.

 Route

 The race started and finished in Siena, Italy.
 Taking place over 213 km, the course included 81.7 km of 'strade bianche' gravel roads spread over thirteen sectors, with one new sector starting in Serravalle.
 Although taking place over a similar distance to previous editions of the race, the Serravalle sector added an additional 10 km of 'strade bianche gravel roads compared to the 2024 edition of the race.
 The race finished on the Piazza del Campo, after a steep climb up Via Santa Caterina with a maximum gradient of 16%.